akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

   ## returns non-zero if x is not a number
 {% endhighlight %}

-In the above the code between `{.` and `.}` contains the `importc` pragma that tells the compiler to use that code from the `isnan` funtion in `math.h` for the `cIsNaN` Nim procedure.
+In the above the code between `{.` and `.}` contains the `importc` pragma that tells the compiler to use the code from the `isnan` funtion in `math.h` for the `cIsNaN` Nim procedure.

 So, if Nim has a way to import code from C it should also have a way to export code to C; and it does, `exportc`.
 Using `exportc` we can tell the compiler to expose our function to the outside.
 This plus the [`dynlib`](http://nim-lang.org/manual.html#dynlib-pragma-for-import) pragma makes sure we can access our procedure from the library.

 Let's start with something simple.

 {% highlight nim %}
-proc summer*(x, y: float): float {. exportc, dynlib.} =
+proc summer*(x, y: float): float {. exportc, dynlib .} =
   result = x + y
 {% endhighlight %}

 Saving this as `test1.nim` and running `nim -c --app:lib test1.nim` gives us a `test1.dll` file in windows.
 Now let's see if we can use it.

 ### Python `ctypes`
 To access our compiled library we'll use Python's [`ctypes`](https://docs.python.org/2/library/ctypes.html) module which has been part of the standard library since version 2.5.
-It allows us to access the C based code that's been compiled in to our library using and convert between Python types and C types.
+It allows us to access the C based code that's been compiled in to our library and convert between Python types and C types.
 Here's the code to access our `summer` function.

 {% highlight python %}
 from ctypes import *